What Are Dental Bridges?

 A bridge is supported by healthy adjacent teeth

 Typically, a bridge is supported by healthy adjacent teeth on either side of the gap.
 These teeth may need to be reshaped, however, which can damage them and undermine their structural integrity.
-Also, if the natural teeth are not strong enough to hold the bridge in place, it may collapse and require dental implants.
-It is additionally important to brush your teeth thoroughly once a bridge has been placed, as plaque and bacteria can collect between the bridge and crowns.
+Also, if the natural teeth are not strong enough to hold the bridge in place, they may collapse and require dental implants.
+Additionally, it is very important to brush your teeth thoroughly once a bridge has been placed, as plaque and bacteria can collect between the bridge and crowns.

-If you have removable dentures, it is important to clean them properly and daily.
-Damaged bone beneath bridges or removable partial dentures can lead to facial collapse and unattractive smiles and can make it difficult–even painful–to eat certain foods.
+If you have removable dentures, you must clean them properly each day.
+Damaged bone beneath bridges or removable partial dentures can lead to facial collapse and unattractive smiles and can make it difficult—even painful—to eat certain foods.

 Dr. Gallardo will thoroughly examine your teeth to determine the best replacement option that protects your smile and improves your oral health.